-OREGON, NATIONAL LEADER
+OREGON – A NATIONAL LEADER

-Significant threats and risks to Oregon’s economy ranging from warming temperatures, wildfires, drought, depleting snowpack and ocean acidification.
+Significant threats and risks to Oregon’s economy range from warming temperatures, wildfires, drought, depleting snowpack and ocean acidification.
 These global and local risks have direct impact on the immediate and long term health of Oregon’s diverse economy including agriculture, fisheries, recreational, financial, energy and natural resource industries.

 Advancing and endorsing statewide climate policies that help spur innovation, economic development, and reinvestment into our communities offers economy-wide opportunities for Oregonians and our businesses.
 Facing climate change head-on can put Oregon at the forefront of clean technologies, new service opportunities, and economic competitiveness.

 Recognizing an alignment on principles and varied perspectives on specifics, below is a sampling of member companies proud to support action to address climate change, many of them also leading with their own internal climate actions.

 News & Updates